fastoch/Foreign-Languages/Japanese.md

 # Kanji

-- it's actually made of chinese symbols
+- used to write native japanese words or words of chinese origin
 - very hard to learn because there are thousands of them